zack2016/smarthome/doc/developer/source/metadata/parameters.rst

 .. hint::

-    Please note, that NONE has to be written in Uppercase.
+    Please note, that NONE has to be written in upper case.